Requirements and Mistakes: HIPAA De-Identification

 What are the two HIPAA de-identification methods?

 They are Safe Harbor and Expert Determination.
-Safe Harbor removes specific identifiers, while Expert Determination relies on qualified expertise to determine that re-identification risk is very small.
+Safe Harbor removes specific identifiers.
+Expert Determination relies on qualified expertise that determines re-identification risk is very small.

 Is deleting the patient's name enough to de-identify data?

-No. Removing a name alone does not satisfy HIPAA de-identification requirements if the remaining data can still identify the person directly or indirectly.
+No. Removing a name alone does not de-identify someone under HIPAA.
+If the remaining data can still ID a person it is not de-identified.

 What is the difference between de-identified data and a limited data set?

-A limited data set is not fully de-identified.
-It can still contain certain dates and limited geographic details and usually requires a data use agreement.
+A limited data set is not de-identified.
+It can still contain certain dates.
+It can also contain limited geographic details.
+It will also require a data use agreement.

 Can I send partially redacted patient data to a vendor for troubleshooting?

 Not safely by default.
 If the data is still identifiable, you may still be sending PHI.
-In many cases the better approach is masking, de-identifying properly, or limiting the dataset far more aggressively.
+Many times, the better approach is masking, de-identifying, or limiting the dataset.

 Related Reading